 We love tango in part because tango is beautiful.
 There is nothing wrong with that.
 People pursue beauty for the same reason that plants bloom and birds sing.
 It is natural.
 It pleases the eye and attracts mates.
 It provides a better chance for living things to reproduce.
 Beauty is a valuable resource for those who own it.
 As a result, beauty is admired, worshiped, idolized and imitated in our culture.
 Fashion, cosmetics, silicon implant, face-lift surgery and many other methods are developed to make people look beautiful.
 Tens of billions are spent each year for it.
 Nowadays, beauty is no longer natural, genetic and real.
 It becomes artificial, perverted and delusive.

 When people are obsessed with superficial things, substances are ignored and problems occur.
 A beautiful woman may have advantages.
 But at the same time she may also have disadvantages.
 She may be spoiled, arrogant and self-centric.
 She may be less prepared for the tough realities in real life.
 She may demand more and be hard to please.
-She is a prey of men, the envy and jealousy of women, and a heart breaker to many.
+She is more likely a prey of men, an envy and jealousy of women, and a heart breaker to many.
 Thus she has many enemies.
-Consequently, she is more aloof, suspicious, cold and unfriendly.
+Consequently, she is more suspicious, aloof, unfriendly and cold.
 Her relationship with others is more problematic.
 She lives a less tranquil life.
 One has to bear in mind its cost when pursuing beauty.
 Beauty is only a skin deep.
 It is neither the only thing nor the most important thing in life as well as in tango.